ibm-cloud-docs/vpc/api-change-log.md

 New values will also be added to the `action` enumeration returned by load balancer listener methods.
 To avoid disruption, check for and log unknown values when processing the `action` property, or bypass the policy on which the unexpected property value was encountered.

+**Block storage volumes.**  In an upcoming release, a new value in the `status` enumeration will be added to the [volume](/apidocs/vpc#list-volume-profiles) APIs.
+When you expand an existing data volume, the volume goes into an updating state and shows a new API status `updating`.
+You can still access the data while the volume is being resized.
+For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 **Asynchronous `DELETE` response code change.** In an upcoming release, the response code output for asynchronous `DELETE` operations will change from `204` to `202`.
 A response code of `204` implies the action is completed, which could be misleading for operations that are still processing.
 A response code of `202` is more appropriate.
 This behavior change will occur only for an API version date after its release.
 A response code of `204` will continue to be returned for API versions up to this version date.

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.